hyundai-robotics/doc-hi6-operation/book.md

 You can change and set the recording condition for a specific step of the program and then apply it to the existing program, or write a new program.

-1. Touch the \[6: Program Conversion &gt; 1: Record condition conversion\] menu.
+1. Touch the `[6: Program Conversion  - 1: Record condition conversion]` menu.
 Then, the recording condition conversion setting window will appear.

-2. After setting the recording condition option, touch the \[OK\] button.
+2. After setting the recording condition option, touch the `[OK]` button.

     ![](../../_assets/tp630/prg-cond-modi_eng.png)

-* \[Source program\]/\[Target program\]: You can input the number of the original program \(Initial setting value: The currently selected program\) whose recording conditions you want to change and the number of the new program you want to save after the change of recording conditions.
+* `[Source program]`/`[Target program]`: You can input the number of the original program \(Initial setting value: The currently selected program\) whose recording conditions you want to change and the number of the new program you want to save after the change of recording conditions.
 If you set the number of the target program to match the same number as that of the original program, the original program will be overwritten by and replaced with a new program.
-* \[Start Step\]/\[End Step\]: You can set the range of the steps \(Initial setting value: 1/last step\) to which you will apply the change of recording conditions.
+* `[Start Step]`/`[End Step]`: You can set the range of the steps \(Initial setting value: 1/last step\) to which you will apply the change of recording conditions.
-* \[Accuracy\], \[Tool\]: You can change the recording conditions.
+* `[Accuracy]`, `[Tool]`: You can change the recording conditions.